grochmal/django-hq-stage/README.md

 ## Introduction

-Django app for construcitng and maintianing the staging area database in the Hotel Quickly example Warehouse.
+Django app for constructing and maintaining the staging area database in the Hotel Quickly example Warehouse.

+The app has two command line tools:

+*   `hqs-load-table`

+*   `hqs-print-errors`

+And a data load `API` residing at:

+    <url root>/api/

+## Loading data

+It is preferable to load a self-consistent piece of data into a single batch, you can specify the batch number to the load script with `-b`.
+The script prints the batch number that it used, which may be different from the one provided with `-b` if that batch does not exists or has been processed already.
+For example:

+    $ hqs-load-data -f hq-currency.csv -t currency
+    ...
+    Batch: [ 1 ]
+    $ hqs-load-data -f hq-forex.csv -t exchange-rate -b 3
+    $ hqs-load-data -f hq-offer.csv -t offer -b 3

 ## Copying